alize2e/subset-generation/README.md

 UniqMem
 - definition of `UniqMem`
 - attempts at proofs involving `UniqMem` (namely in the goal of proving that each `Subset n` occurs in `genRec n` etc. exactly once)
-- probably unnecessary / a lot easier if I manage to update Lean and gain access to some of the newer theorems and definitions, especially `List.Nodup`
-- next step: see if I can use the contrapositive of `t6`, `LawfulBEq` for `Subset n`, or `Decidable` for `mem` – otherwise I'm kind of stuck
+- unnecessary now since I can use List.Nodup

 General potential next step(s): "Algorithm L" from Knuth book